 It is therefore beneficial that a teacher, parent, facilitator, tutor or any user of the programme has an understanding of the philosophy behind the books.
 The workbooks should not be taught but rather worked through and patterns and strategies discussed.
 In order to support this philosophy, we provide the following support materials and activities:

 - An overview of the research and literature on how children learn mathematics that has influenced the development of the NumberSense Mathematics Programme.

 - Web-based user guides for NumberSense Workbooks 1-24, Companion Workbooks Gr R-7.

 - Downloadable print masters of teaching aids and resources.

 - Classroom resources (GeoGenius Construction Kit, GeoGenius Visualisation Kit, Number lines, Flard cards, Projection CD, NumberSense Companion Kit and resources).

 - Regular teacher and parent workshops in major centres across the country.

 In all applications, the programme allows for differentiated learning support, independent engagement by children and the opportunity to experience mathematics as a meaningful, sense-making activity.
-Teachers (and parents) play an important role in the success of the programme.
+Teachers and parents play an important role in the success of the programme.
 Not only is there a need to ensure that children are working in the most appropriate workbook but teachers also need to monitor children’s progress for the identification of problems, misunderstanding and necessary interventions.
-Furthermore, it is critical that teachers (and parents) discuss the activities with the children.
-Ask the children to explain their answers, to describe any patterns they may have observed and invite them to ask questions.
+Furthermore, it is critical that teachers and parents discuss the activities with the children.
+Ask the children to explain their answers, describe any patterns they may have observed and invite them to ask questions.
 This contributes to their development of a strong sense of number.

-See “How to use” for guidance and sample pages to get you started.
+See NumberSense Workbooks for guidance and sample pages to get you started.